Trudeau's retaliatory tariffs may threaten recreational boating in Canada | CBC News

 For example, a pontoon boat that costs $50,000 now could be selling for $65,000 after July 1 if retaliatory tariffs go ahead.

-Nester said some business sectors in the recreational boating industry, including marinas, are expecting a 20 to 25 per cent decrease in business and corresponding job losses as a result.
+Nelder said some business sectors in the recreational boating industry, including marinas, are expecting a 20 to 25 per cent decrease in business and corresponding job losses as a result.

 Government reviewing retaliatory tariffs